Reviews like this are one of the main reasons that I do not get invited to many of the “industry insider” events.

 Some companies get this right, others do not.
 In my opinion, Factor Equipment almost gets it right, but not quite.

 If you momentarily press the switch about once a second, you will always get the highest output mode.
 However, if you go a little faster than that, you can start cycling the modes rather than merely turning on the light.
-As it stands, the system is not good enough for me to use on duty or for home protection.
+As it stands, the system is nowhere good enough for me to use on duty or for home protection.

 The included holster is acceptable for regular use as long as you do not rely on the button snap.
 The button snap comes undone far too easily for duty use, and I even had it pop off just getting in and out of my car.